 Do not concentrate on the checklists at the expense of the pattern.

-Stress is minimised by knowing the appropriate procedural response to the unexpected, regular practise and thorough pre-flight planning.
+Stress is minimised by knowing the appropriate procedural response to the unexpected, regular practice and thorough pre-flight planning.

-Engine failure will be simulated at 3500 feet agl for the first lessons, but will lower with more practise.
+Engine failure will be simulated by partially closing the throttle at 3500 feet AGL for the first lessons, but will vary lower and higher with more practice.

 P Partial Power